elastic/crd-ref-docs/README.md

      link: https://gateway-api.sigs.k8s.io/references/spec/#gateway.networking.k8s.io/v1beta1.SecretObjectReference
 ```

 You can then add the `hidefromdoc` marker to the field you want to hidden from the documentation.
+Markers can be added
+to fields, types and packages.
+The `target` field in the configuration specifies the target of the marker (it can be either
+`field`, `type` or `package`).

 ```go
 type Embedded1 struct {